prplecake/media-server-scripts/README.md

 # media-server-scripts

-These scripts aid in the administration of an media server, most were witten with Plex in mind.
-Some scripts are intended for seedboxes, and the others are inteded for the media server itself.
+These scripts aid in the administration of a media server, most were written with Plex in mind.
+Some scripts are intended for seedboxes, and the others are intended for the media server itself.

 ## amc.sh